5 worst defeats for England in ODIs

 England had the game in their grasp, but Scotland refused to give up and ended up winning the game, thereby handing their more illustrious neighbors a sobering defeat.

-That being said, it is not the first time that England have had such a defeat and here is a look at some of the most embarrassing defeats that the English cricket team have had to endure.
+That being said, it is not the first time that England have had such a defeat and here is a look at some of the worst defeats that the English cricket team have had to endure.

 #5.
 165 run loss against West Indies at Kingstown, 1994